 St Mary’s Organ

-We recently had a visit from Chris Lawton, an organ enthusiast from Manchester.
+In 2013, we had a visit from Chris Lawton, an organ enthusiast from Manchester.
 It was lovely to meet him and we enjoyed an hour of conversation and organ music.
 It was especially wonderful to hear it being played as a Wurlitzer – we never thought it could sound like that!

 Chris told us that the organ was originally built in the 1950s and installed in Royston Methodist Church, Cambridgeshire by the John Compton Organ Company Ltd and is the ‘Miniatura A’ model consisting of 2 fully enclosed ranks of pipes – Diapason and Rohr Gedackt.
 In the late 1970s, the organ was moved here to St Mary’s where it replaced a single manual Walker instrument.